ljw1004/csharpspec/csharp/classes.md

 A parameter array permits arguments to be specified in one of two ways in a method invocation:

-*  The argument given for a parameter array can be a single expression that is implicitly convertible (§6.1) to the parameter array type.
+*  The argument given for a parameter array can be a single expression that is implicitly convertible ([Implicit conversions](conversions.md#implicit-conversions)) to the parameter array type.
 In this case, the parameter array acts precisely like a value parameter.
-*  Alternatively, the invocation can specify zero or more arguments for the parameter array, where each argument is an expression that is implicitly convertible (§6.1) to the element type of the parameter array.
+*  Alternatively, the invocation can specify zero or more arguments for the parameter array, where each argument is an expression that is implicitly convertible ([Implicit conversions](conversions.md#implicit-conversions)) to the element type of the parameter array.
 In this case, the invocation creates an instance of the parameter array type with a length corresponding to the number of arguments, initializes the elements of the array instance with the given argument values, and uses the newly created array instance as the actual argument.

-Except for allowing a variable number of arguments in an invocation, a parameter array is precisely equivalent to a value parameter (§10.6.1.1) of the same type.
+Except for allowing a variable number of arguments in an invocation, a parameter array is precisely equivalent to a value parameter ([Value parameters](classes.md#value-parameters)) of the same type.

 The example
 ```csharp